cometkaizo/Monarch/README.md

 The compiler has three commands:
 - `compile <file-location>` - compiles the source code file at `file-location` to a bytecode file with the same name (`.mnrc`)
   - e.g.: `compile main.txt`
-- `entrypoint <file-location> <function-name>` - creates an entrypoint `.mnrc` bytecode file that will call the given function in the given file.
+- `entrypoint <file-location> <function-name>` - creates an entrypoint bytecode file that will call the given function in the given file.
   - **Important: this is necessary to run a file.
 Directly running the file without an entrypoint file does not work.**
-  - e.g.: `entrypoint main.txt main`
+  - e.g.: `entrypoint main.mnrc main`
+  - Note: the file extension must be `.mnrc`
 - `exit` - exits the compiler

 Note: file paths cannot contain spaces.